Tragedy can manifest itself in a variety of ways.

-  In order to get through tragedy, you’ll have to dig deep.
+To get through tragedy, you’ll have to dig deep.

-  There is no manual for life’s most difficult times and your heart won’t heal by accident.
+There is no manual for life’s most difficult times, and your heart won’t heal by accident.

 But just like me, you’ll find healing and grow in compassion for others if you refuse to give up and learn how to feel your feelings, discover what they are telling you about your heart, and choose heart-honoring responses to your feelings instead of reactions.

-  A cup of Teamotions tea won’t hurt either.
+A cup of Teamotions Tea won’t hurt, either.

 Let us know your thoughts on coping with a tragedy in the comment section below.